 How do you secure a gated community?

 The best way to secure a gated community is to install an access control system.
-Gated community access control entails anything that manages access into and out of a gated property.
+Gated community access control includes anything that manages access into and out of a gated property.
 A gated community or HOA access control system is a device you use to ensure tenants and authorized guests can enter your property while fending off unwanted trespassers.
 As such, gated access is a great way to keep your property and community safe.

 Do gated communities have less crime?

 Yes.
 Statistically, gated communities have fewer crimes than non-gated communities.
 A 2013 study in The Oxford Handbook of Environmental Criminology found that gated communities experience 33% fewer burglaries than non-gated communities.
 Although crime statistics vary with the types of gates and access control systems that a property has installed, access gates typically do a good job keeping crime rates low in communities.